-Pickaway-Ross Career & Technology Center (colloquially called Pickaway-Ross) is a vocational-technical school serving Pickaway and Ross counties in Ohio.
-The school is governed by the Pickaway-Ross County Joint Vocational School District.
+Pickaway-Ross Career & Technology Center (colloquially called Pickaway-Ross) is a career center serving Pickaway and Ross counties in Ohio.
+The high school is governed by the Pickaway-Ross County Joint Vocational School District.

 Founded in 1974, Pickaway-Ross offers 20 high school tech-prep programs to students from 10 high schools in Ross and Pickaway counties.
-High school students attend Pickaway-Ross their junior and senior years, and can earn a Career Passport in addition to a diploma from their home schools.
-Six hundred students attend Pickaway-Ross's main campus, and another 1,500 students attend off-campus (or satellite) programs housed in affiliated high schools.
+High school students attend Pickaway-Ross for their junior and senior years and can earn a Career Passport from Pickaway-Ross in addition to a diploma from their home schools.
+Six hundred students attend Pickaway-Ross's main campus and 1,500 students attend off-campus (or satellite) programs housed in affiliated high schools.

-Pickaway-Ross also has an Adult Education Division, providing programs in skilled trades, public safety, medical services fields and others.
-That division also provides training and consulting services to local businesses and industries.
+Pickaway-Ross also has an Adult Education department, providing career-development programs in skilled trades, public safety and public safety.
+Adult Education also offers training and consulting services to local businesses and industries.

 Pickaway-Ross CTC is an innovative, professional, educational community delivering quality services.

 The Pickaway-Ross CTC delivers unique and progressive academic and career educational opportunities that empower individuals to achieve their goals.